sagemath/trac_to_gh/Issue 9221.md

 CC:  drkirkby @kcrisman

-Matplotlib SVN 8415 has some bugfixes and enhancements that are really nice for us.
+Matplotlib 1.0.0 has some bugfixes and enhancements that are really nice for us.
 For example, the configuration variables allow us to eliminate most of our patches to the spkg, and a new path.snap config parameter solves #7808.

-The spkg is up at http://sage.math.washington.edu/home/jason/matplotlib-0.99.3-svn8415.spkg, and builds on the spkg in #9202.
+The spkg is up at http://sage.math.washington.edu/home/jason/matplotlib-1.0.0.spkg.

 Issue created by migration from https://trac.sagemath.org/ticket/9221